 - Understand data better through interactivity

-Interactive big data visualization tools take the visualization process beyond the use of simple graphs and charts, and instead allow users the chance to see beyond the numbers.
-By allowing users the opportunity to delve deeper into causes and trends, big data visualization allows decision makers the chance to see not only what the numbers are saying, but also why.
+Interactive big data visualisation tools take the visualisation process beyond the use of simple graphs and charts, and instead allow users the chance to see beyond the numbers.
+By allowing users the opportunity to delve deeper into causes and trends, big data visualisation allows decision makers the chance to see not only what the numbers are saying, but also why.

 - See the connections between business processes and performance

-Although few leaders would deny that the daily business-processes and operational activities of an organization have a direct impact on overall business-performance, it can be difficult to see exactly how these activities are affecting the company’s success.
-Big data visualization tools solve this problem, by allowing leaders the opportunity to visually discover the hidden relationships that connect the day-to-day processes with business performance.
+Although few leaders would deny that the daily business-processes and operational activities of an organisation have a direct impact on overall business-performance, it can be difficult to see exactly how these activities are affecting the company’s success.
+Big data visualisation tools solve this problem, by allowing leaders the opportunity to visually discover the hidden relationships that connect the day-to-day processes with business performance.